Basmala: Use and significance

-In the Qur'an, the Basmala is usually numbered as the first verse of the first sura, but, according to the view adopted by Al-Tabari, it precedes the first verse.
-Apart from the ninth sura ("At-Tawba"), Al-Qurtubi reported that the correct view is that the Basmala ignored at the beginning of At-Tawba because Gabriel did not refer to the Basmala in this surah, another view, says that Muhammad died before giving a clarification if At-Tawba is part of Quran 8 (al-ʾanfāl) or not.
+In the Qur'an, the Basmala, is usually numbered as the first verse of the first sura, but, according to the view adopted by Al-Tabari, it precedes the first verse.
+Apart from the ninth sura ("At-Tawba"), Al-Qurtubi reported that the correct view is that the Basmala ignored at the beginning of At-Tawba because Gabriel did not refer to the Basmala in this surah.
+Another view says that the Islamic prophet Muhammad died before giving a clarification if At-Tawba is part of Quran 8 (al-ʾanfāl) or not.
 It occurs at the beginning of each subsequent sura of the Qur'an and is usually not numbered as a verse except at its first appearance at the start of the first sura.
 The Basmala occurs as part of a suras text in verse 30 of the 27th sura ("An-Naml"), where it prefaces a letter from Sulayman to Bilqis, the Queen of Sheba.

 The Basmala is used extensively in everyday Muslim life, said as the opening of each action in order to receive blessing from God.
 Reciting the Basmala is a necessary requirement in the preparation of halal food.

 In the Indian subcontinent, a Bismillah ceremony is held for a child's initiation into Islam.

 The three definite nouns of the Basmala—Allah, ar-Rahman and ar-Rahim—correspond to the first three of the traditional 99 names of God in Islam.
 Both ar-Rahman and ar-Rahim are from the same triliteral root R-Ḥ-M, "to feel sympathy, or pity".

-The Basmala has a special significance for Muslims, who are to begin each task after reciting the verse.
-It is often preceded by Ta'awwudh.

 Around 1980, IRIB used it before starting their newscasts.